george22294/DPOP-algorithm-implementation/README.md

 For more insights about our generator and DPOP approach, please read the "DPOP_report.pdf" .

 ## Running the algorithm
-You can find useful information
+You can find useful information about running the python scripts (which are located in "code" directory) in "doc.txt" file.